 - Expy: Remi bears a strong resemblance to Francoise Arnoul from Cyborg 009.

 - Eye Scream: Chobi throws a sharpened stick into the Tyrannosaurus's left eye, gouging it out.
-At the end of the film, as the cavemen spear the T. rex to death, one of the spears strikes and destroys his only remaining eye.
+At the end of the film, as the Neanderthals spear the T. rex to death, one of the spears strikes and destroys his only remaining eye.

 - Family-Unfriendly Violence: This is a very graphic animated film, considering its target audience.
 The Tyrannosaurus gets gored repeatedly, and several other dinosaurs, including babies, fall to his appetite.

-- Headbutting Pachy: A pair of of pachycephalosaurus are shown to be headbutting each other so hard that it not only gets the attention of other dinosaurs, but scares them too.
+- Headbutting Pachy: A pair of of Pachycephalosaurus are shown to be headbutting each other so hard that it not only gets the attention of other dinosaurs, but scares them too.
 Not the Tyrannosaurus rex though, he came for dinner.

 - Last of His Kind: The Tyrannosaurus is this by the end.